SUPERCILEX/ftzz/testdata/cmds/errors.md

 Usage: ftzz[EXE] [OPTIONS] --files <NUM_FILES> <ROOT_DIR>

+For more information, try '--help'.

 $ ftzz -n 0 dir
 ?
 2
 error: invalid value '0' for '--files <NUM_FILES>': At least one file must be generated.

+For more information, try '--help'.

 ```